 A landmark single released on 18 October 1982, this is The Day Before You Came.

 There once was a time when it was beyond uncool to like ABBA, and covering their songs was certainly not on many artists’ agenda.
 Far from it.
 But after the awesome foursome went on hiatus in 1983, an English synth duo helped to change all that with their version of what many regard as the last ‘true‘ ABBA song.

-Excise Erasure, because in 1984 it was Blancmange who became the first notable act to have a hit with an ABBA tune, taking The Day Before You Came ten places higher in the British charts than the original had managed.
+Excise Erasure, because in 1984 it was Blancmange who became the first notable act to have a hit with an ABBA tune, taking The Day Before You Came a creditable ten places higher in the British charts than the original had managed.

 Combining that noted Swedish melancholy and trademark melodicism with the artful quirkiness of Synth Britannia, the lengthy song fitted well with Neil Arthur’s deep melodramatics.
 Add in the mystique of the Indian sub-continent and it was pure heaven.

 I remember being slightly puzzled at the time, because, for some reason, the original had completely passed me by.

 Despite that twirling “flute” hook and rare (for ABBA) pop culture references to Dallas and Marilyn French in the lyrics I don’t ever remember hearing it on the radio, and as the track only limped into the Top 40 at a lowly No.32 there was no promo spot on Top Of The Pops, which made Blancmange’s pair of appearances plugging the same song less than two years later all the more ironic.

 This is one of them.